 I hold degrees from the University of California, Berkeley (BA in Philosophy 1998) and the London School of Economics (PhD in Philosophy 2004).
-Currently, I'm a Senior Lecturer in the Philosophy
+Currently, I'm an Associate Professor in the Philosophy

 Faculty and the Research Lead for the cluster 'Reimagining Higher Education in the Age of AI'.
 I also serve as a member of the Advisory Board of the Centre for Philosophy of Natural and Social Science at the London School of Economics and spend some of my free time developing the app The Logic Calculator.
 In recent years, I was a Visiting Scholar at the Openproof project, Center for the Study of Language and Information (CSLI), Stanford University, but also a Research Fellow in the Department of Philosophy, Logic and Scientific Method at the London School of Economics.
 Prior to that I spent several years at the University of Düsseldorf, where I occupied a number of positions including that of Assistant Director and Research Fellow at the Düsseldorf Center for Logic and Philosophy of Science.
 I have also been a Visiting Research Fellow in the Center for Philosophy of Science at the University of Pittsburgh and the Department of Methodology, History and Theory of Science at the University of Athens as well as a Teaching Fellow at the University of Bristol.

 My main area of expertise is the philosophy of science, particularly the scientific realism debate, but I also have active research interests in epistemology, metaphysics, philosophy of artificial intelligence and meta-philosophy.
 Research that I conducted into these areas has been furthered via a number of grants, particularly from the German Research Foundation (DFG), for which I am very grateful.
 My work has been published in several journals including Philosophical Studies, Philosophy of Science, Studies in History and Philosophy of Science and Synthese.